elg0nz/serverless-slack-status-light/Blog.md

 * The MCU changes the LED color based on the command params

 #### This project secret sauce: AWS IoT Core
 The [MQTT](https://en.wikipedia.org/wiki/MQTT) protocol is the backbone of most [IoT](https://en.wikipedia.org/wiki/Internet_of_things) devices.
-If you ever wondered what the "Hub" on your Home IoT does, its mostly this, act as a MQTT server (i.e. broker) and connect to the manufacturer's cloud.
+If you ever wondered what the "Hub" on your Home IoT does, its mostly this; most hubs act as a MQTT server (i.e. broker) and a gateway to connect to the manufacturer's cloud.

-Usually for projects like this one, the first step would be to run your own MQTT broker like [Mosquitto](https://mosquitto.org/) on a local or cloud server, but as I mentioned before, early on I made the decision of not wanting to run any servers for security and maintenance reasons.
+Because of this, for most projects of this kind, the first step would be to run your own MQTT broker like [Mosquitto](https://mosquitto.org/) on a local or cloud server, but as I mentioned before, early on I made the decision of wanting to go serverless.

-Lucky for me, [AWS IoT Core](https://aws.amazon.com/iot-core/getting-started/?nc=sn&loc=5) provides a fully managed MQTT broker for developers to use.
-While there are plenty of alternative brokers, AWS IoT is dead simple to get up and running.
+Lucky for me, [AWS IoT Core](https://aws.amazon.com/iot-core/getting-started/?nc=sn&loc=5) provides a fully managed MQTT broker for developers to use, which eliminates the need of hosting a MQTT server yourself.
+While there are plenty of alternative brokers, I chose AWS IoT because it is dead simple to get up and running.

 ### 4. Pick Frameworks and build
 The criteria to pick up a framework are very similar regardless of it being used for Embedded Systems or an API.
-The ones I use the most are:

-A great framework is:
+A great framework:
-1. Easy to setup, minimalist
+1. Is easy to setup, easy to learn
 2. Provides a base structure to your App
 3. Makes it easy to change configurations without having to modify your code
 4. Gives you easy access to logs and operating metrics